JonathanCamenzuli/TheOfficeEpisodeGenerator/README.md

 [//]: # (<img src="/assets/loadingDisplaying.gif" alt="Program Functioning">)

 # Disclaimers
-- This project is distributed under terms of the GNU General Public License v2.0.
-For more information, please look at the license file found in `./LICENSE`
+- This project is licensed under the terms specified in the [`LICENSE`](/LICENSE) file
+- This project uses the TMDB API but is not endorsed or certified by TMDB
-- I am not affiliated with either NBC, The Office or any other motion picture or television corporation, parent or affiliate corporation.
-All motion pictures, products and brands mentioned and featured in this program and repository are the respective trademarks and copyrights of their owners.
+- I am not affiliated with NBC, *The Office*, or any other motion picture, television corporation, or their parent or affiliate companies.
+All motion pictures, products, and brands mentioned and featured in this program and repository are the respective trademarks and copyrights of their respective owners.